Fair warning: there are exactly 500 lifetime spots in this round. When

 Laser 2

-Octagon / hub-style challenge—track, dodge, and react fast; arena energy in a focused
+Octagon / hub-style challenge—track, dodge, and react fast.

 Tracer